gaddamthrinath/upiQRcodeGenerator/README.md

 # Generate UPI QR Code

-This Node.js script generates a UPI QR Code for a specified payment.
-The QR code can be used for making payments through UPI-compatible apps.
+This Node.js script generates a UPI QR Code for a **specified** payment amount.
+**Amount** can be diynamic like getting from i.e const {amount} req.body The QR code can be used for making payments through UPI-compatible apps.
+QR codes that facilitate payments via Unified Payments Interface (UPI)-compatible applications like Google Pay, PhonePe, Paytm, and others.

 ## Prerequisites